Skip to content

 For details of the Board’s engagement with the different stakeholders see below in the S172 statement.

-Section 172 of the Companies Act 2006 requires directors to take into consideration the interests of stakeholders in their decision making.
-The Directors of EthosEnergy continue to have regard to the interests of the Group’s employees and other stakeholders, including the impact of its activities on the community, the environment and the Group’s reputation, when making decisions.
+This section serves as our section 172 statement and should be read in conjunction with the Strategic report on pages 3 to 5.
+Section 172 of the Companies Act 2006 requires Directors to take into consideration the interests of stakeholders in their decision making.
+The Directors continue to have regard to the interests of the Group and Company’s employees and other stakeholders, including the impact of its activities on the community, the environment and the Group’s reputation, when making decisions.
 Acting in good faith and fairly between members, the Directors consider what is most likely to promote the success of the Company for its members in the long term.

-The Section 172 statement looks into the key matters as noted below:
+The S172 statement looks into the key matters as noted below:

 • Likely consequence of any decision in the long term